 Vaginal discharge – do I have to worry?

-Unless vaginal discharge comes with itching, pain and bad smell, there is really nothing to worry.
-This is a natural occurrence in all women.
-But of course, it would be wiser to know what a normal discharge looks like.
+Usually there is really nothing to worry about unless your vaginal discharge is associated with itching, pain or bad smell.
+Having vaginal discharge is normal in all women.
+But of course, it will be helpful to know what normal discharge is or looks like.